Department of Classics

 Because the placement test must distinguish between several different levels of Latin, there is a range of difficulty in the test questions.
 Some questions will be difficult for almost everyone.
 Please do not be troubled by this; just answer as much as you can and we will place you in the course that is most appropriate for you.
 It is possible to do well on this test without completing all of the questions.

-Students who have completed International Baccalaureate work or who wish to receive transfer credit for college Latin courses taken prior to matriculation at Dartmouth should see the Chair of the Department of Classics early in the Fall term.
-Credit will be given only for courses which are equivalent to those offered at Dartmouth and only to first-years students who have achieved an A on the departmental placement exam.
+Students who have completed International Baccalaureate work or who wish to receive transfer credit for college Latin courses taken prior to matriculation at Dartmouth should see the Chair of the Department of Classics early in the fall term.
+Credit will be given only for courses that are equivalent to those offered at Dartmouth.